mahmoudparsian/machine-learning-course/docs/naive_bayes/README.md

     the condition B", i.e. the probability of some event A under the assumption that the event B took place.

+    Conditional probability answers the question:

+           how does the probability
+           of an event change if we
+           have extra information

 ------